garfix/nli-go/doc/manual/knowledge-engineer/config.md

     ]

 This map is used to create the database relations.
 It is also used to determine 'relation groups': groups of relations that need to stay together when used with a database.
 The left hand side of a mapping forms such a relation group.

-#### stats

-Stats provides information about the size of the relations in the fact base.
-For example:

-    {
-      "spouse": {"size": 40000, "distinctValues": [35000, 35000] },
-      "birth_name": {"size": 4100000, "distinctValues": [3500000, 3400000] },
-      "foaf_name": {"size": 4100000, "distinctValues": [3500000, 3400000] },
-      "gender": {"size": 14000000, "distinctValues": [14000000, 11] }
-    }

-Here the key (i.e. "spouse") is a database relation.

-'size' is the number of rows in the fact base, and 'distinctValues' contains the number of distinct values per column.

-The numbers do not have to be exact!
-Stats are used to calculate the cost of a relation group in a solution route.
-Smaller relations are placed at the start of the route, because they are more restrictive, yield less results and thus decrease processing time.
-For a small fact base this is irrelevant, but for large fact bases this is very important.

 #### entities